 - There's also his quite insightful take on contemporary British politics in an editorial for the New Statesman, although that might also be as polarizing as his celebrity status is.

-- He's distinctly not left-leaning in as mich as he seems to think everyone deserves a chance to have their say, but his new Youtube show 'The Trews' - a combination of 'truth' and 'news' - has seen him tackle a number of subjects from Gaza to Ferguson in a manner often more insightful than a number of news programs.
+- He seems to think everyone deserves a chance to have their say, but his new Youtube show 'The Trews' - a combination of 'truth' and 'news' - has seen him tackle a number of subjects from Gaza to Ferguson in a manner often more insightful than a number of news programs.